microbiomedata/nmdc-runtime/docs/admin.md

 endpoint.
 The endpoint code receives the requesting user model via the `get_current_active_user` dependency, and it uses the `check_can_create_user` function to verify that the requester can administer the "nmdc-runtime-useradmin" site.
 If not, a `403 Forbidden` expection is raised.
-Otherwise, the endpoint logic continues for the authorized user
+Otherwise, the endpoint logic continues for the authorized user.

+To add a site ID to an existing user's `site_admin` list, this must currently be done manually at the MongoDB document level, rather than via an admin-accessible API endpoint.

 ## MongoDB Administration